-Throughout Scripture there are events, customs, and many other things that are generally seen as backward to a modern reader.
+Throughout Scripture, there are events, customs, and many other things that are generally seen as backward to a modern reader.
 One of these appears in Genesis 34:12, Exodus 22:16, and 1 Samuel 18:25.
 These verses speak about a bride-price.
-A man was to pay money to the family of the would-be wife for her hand in marriage (think of something like a dowry).
-Paying a price for a bride is seen by some as degrading to a woman because it treats her like property.
+A man was to pay money to the family of his would-be wife for her hand in marriage (think of something like a dowry).
+Paying a price for a bride is seen by some as degrading to women because it treats her like property.
 Is this true?
 Does the Bible treat women as mere property because of this?

-Quite to the contrary this is not the way that it was understood in Ancient Israel.
-First off, the Hebrew word for bride-price (mohar) is better translated as “marriage gift” (or “marriage present”).[1]
-This helps us to understand what the gift was all about.
-The marriage gift was usually several years’ worth of wages and helped the bride’s family compensate for the work that the woman would have provided for them.
+Quite to the contrary, this is not the way that it was understood in Ancient Israel.
+First, the Hebrew word for bride-price (mohar) is better translated as “marriage gift” (or “marriage present”).[1]
+The marriage gift was usually several years’ worth of wages and helped the bride’s family compensate for the work that the woman would have provided for the family (remember that most people were farmers, and they needed all the help they could get to operate the family farm, so no one would starve).
 It also helped to provide economic stability for the new marriage, create closer family ties, and provide security in case of divorce or the death of a spouse.[2]

-Paying a bride-price was not degrading towards a woman.
-It honored her instead of treating her like property.
+Paying a bride-price was not degrading to women.
+It honored them instead of treating them like property.
 This is a “problem” that skeptics take away from the verses in question simply because they do not understand the customs recorded in the Bible.

 [2] Copan, 117.
 Block, 57.